huiminwu/A-maze-ing/README.md

 ## Algorithm
 ```
-if the explorer is in the lava or on a crumb, return false.
+if the explorer is in the lava, return false.

 if the explorer is on the treasure, return true.